Winterisation – Electrical Heating Mitigation Measures To Counteract Freezing Temperatures

 - De-icing : Measures to remove snow and ice from surfaces, structures or equipment.
 The intent of de-icing is that the surfaces, structures or equipment can be made functionally available within a reasonable time period.

 It is accepted good practice that where possible, equipment requiring anti-icing should be positioned in enclosed spaces not subject to sea spray or low ambient temperatures.
 Heating may also be required in these areas depending on the type of equipment being used or stored.
+Convection heaters and/or fan heaters can be used in these areas to compensate for room heat loss.

 It is not always possible to locate equipment in enclosed areas so other protective measures can include covering with hard removable covers, sheeting or canvas.
 For storage containers located on the open deck or in unheated spaces the provision of heating blankets or jackets for drum or IBC storage units is recommended.